SomeBottle/PicVid/README.md

 $mergeTSUpTo = 2097152; /*(In bytes,cannot be set over $maxTSFileSize) The max ts file size generated when merging several small ts files*/
 $disguisePic = __DIR__ . '/small.png'; /*The picture used for disguising, we suggest using a jpg or png file*/
 $exitBigTSNum = 0.50; /*(×100%)When large(>$maxTSFileSize) ts files' total num account for more than $exitBigTSNum, the script will exit and recommend you to use -recomp*/
+$useByteRange = true; /*Will you use the BYTERANGE option in the generated m3u8 file, you can also use '--nobr' to disable it in the command line*/
 ```

 Edit **uploadAPI.php**: